gleam-lang/website/src/README.md

 ## Sponsors

 Gleam is made possible by its sponsors.
-A special thanks to these people who sponsor Gleam development for for $50 or more, thank you!
+A special thanks to these people who sponsor Gleam development for $50 or more, thank you!

 - [Arian Daneshvar](https://github.com/bees)
 - [Bryan Paxton](https://github.com/starbelly)